HZeyen/PyRefra/1_Installation.md

         + Open file PyRefra.py (File -> open…)
         + In the Spyder tool bar click Run -> Configuration per file -> Execute in dedicated console

-Then you may modify a few default settings in some packages for nicer plots or to avoid warnings:
+Then you may modify a few default settings in some packages for nicer plots or to avoid warnings.
+The corresponding modified files may be found on this github site within a folder reflecting the structure of site-packages in Anaconda (obspy and pygimli).
+There, for Windows, the pg environment is installed at C:/Users/your_name/anaconda3/envs/pg/Lib (Linux: ~/anaconda3/envs/pg/lib/python3.8”).
+I will call this folder “ENV”.

-The pg environment is installed at C:/Users/your_name/anaconda3/envs/pg/Lib (Linux: ~/anaconda3/envs/pg/lib/python3.8”).
-I will call this folder “ENV”
+The following modifications are sugested:

 For nicer plots in **PyGimli**, modify numbering format in drawDataMatrix The function is found in file **ENV/site-packages/pygimli/viewer/mpl/dataview.py**